 - Details for undergraduate courses

-- Level 2 complementary unit in the Population Health; Aboriginal Health and Wellbeing major sequences
+- Level 2 core unit in the Public Health; Aboriginal Health and Wellbeing major sequences

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) a case study; (2) a project plan; and (3) interview style test.
+Indicative assessments in this unit are as follows: (1) career profile; (2) project plan; and (3) interview style test.
 Further information is available in the unit outline.